bobalazek/lambot/README.md

 * First you need to build the bot: `yarn build`
 * Now you can run it: `node dist/main.js`

+## Exchanges

+### Binance

+Right now, Binance is the only supported exchange for this trading bot.

 ## Concepts

 ### Manager